 On the rear right top part of the mudguard, is a long crowbar, held in place with two straps.
 This was standard on all Churchills.
 The bar is a metal pin with the head snipped off, and one end hammered flat and bent a bit to represent the business end of the bar.

 Rear view of the same model.

-- For the hell of it, I have glued the turret bin lid ajar, with some Milliput putty stowage peeping through.
+- 1. Turret bin: for the hell of it, I have glued the turret bin lid ajar, with some Milliput putty stowage peeping through.

-- Behind the side air louvre is some more stowage, tied to the side, made from Milliput.
+- 2. Side stowage: behind the side air louvre is some more stowage, tied to the side, made from Milliput.
 From looking at photographs, I see that this was the commonest place for such stowage to be tied.

-- On the back of the vehicle top is a spare wheel (if you've read this far, you'll know where that was from), and a plastic card pick-axe handle and separate head, stowed between the two spades which are moulded on the kit, and a load of boots, packs, entrenching tools, grenade pouches and water-bottles which were cut off from unwanted British infantry figures.
+- 3. Spare wheel: on the back of the vehicle top is a spare wheel (if you've read this far, you'll know where that was from), and a plastic card pick-axe handle and separate head, stowed between the two spades which are moulded on the kit, and a load of boots, packs, entrenching tools, grenade pouches and water-bottles which were cut off from unwanted British infantry figures.

 Now is this sad or what?
 Underside view.
 When you find yourself going to this sort of detail, you know that you are mad.
 Still, at least I will know that if ever someone destroys this wargaming model in a game, and flips it on to its side, I will not be embarrassed by the inauthenticity of the underside of my model.

 In this photograph, you can see the front towing shackle, the damage to the underside of the side air louvre, and the way the rear central towing pintle/thingy attaches to the prominent bit on the rear of the lower hull.